 I earned a BFA from the University of Michigan School of Art (1989), and an MLS from the University of Michigan School of Information and Library Studies (1995).
 I lead Michigan's technical effort on the Museum Educational Site Licensing Project, a precursor to AMICO and ARTstor, before becoming a librarian and programmer for DLPS.

-Management of the Digital Library Production Service
+- Leadership of the Digital Library Production Service